Decent-Partners/Polkadot-RFCs/text/govern the burn.md

 This RFC is relevant to the following stakeholders, listed from high to low impact:

-    Token holders who would gain oversight of the burn based spending oversight without need for a runtime upgrade and therefore coding experience.
+- Token holders who would gain oversight of the burn based spending oversight without need for a runtime upgrade and therefore coding experience.
 Depending on the parameters, these changes may or may not require a particular governance track.
-    On-chain organisations wishing to access a consistent optimistic burn based funding mechanism that previously benefitted Kappa Sigma Mu.
+- On-chain organisations wishing to access a consistent optimistic burn based funding mechanism that previously benefitted Kappa Sigma Mu.
-    Kappa Sigma Mu who would no longer receive top ups to the society pot.
+- Kappa Sigma Mu who would no longer receive top ups to the society pot.

 ## Explanation

-### Existing Order
+### TBC

-orded by the standard pallet_timestamp), is passed to EraPayout as an input, as is measured against the full year to determine how much should be inflated.
+Detail

-### New Order
+### TBC

-    The naming used in this section is tentative, based on a WIP implementation, and subject to change before finalization of this RFC.

-The new order splits the process for inflation into two steps:

-    Sourcing the inflation amount: This step merely specifies by how much the chain intends to inflate its token.
-This amount is not minted right away, and is instead passed over to the next step for distribution.
-    Distributing the aforementioned amount: A sequence of functions that decide what needs to be done with the sourced inflation amount.
-This process is expected to transfer the inflation amount to any account that should receive it.
-This implies that the staking system should, similar to treasury, have a key-less account that will act as a temporary pot for the inflation amount.

-In very abstract terms, an example of the above process can be:

-    The chain inflates its token by a fixed 10% per year, an amount called i.
-    Pay out 20% of i to the treasury account.
-    Pay out 10% of what is left of i to the fellowship account.
-    Pay out up to 70% of what is left of i to staking, depending on the staking rate.
-    Burn anything that is left.

-A proper configuration of this pallet should use pallet_parameters where possible to allow for any of the actual values used to specify Sourcing and Distribution to be changed via on-chain governance.
-Please see the example configurations section for more details.

-In the new model, inflation can happen at any point in time.
-Since now a new pallet is dedicated to inflation, and it can internally store the timestamp of the last inflation point, and always inflate the correct amount.
-This means that while the duration of a staking era is 1 day, the inflation process can happen eg. every hour.
-The opposite is also possible, although more complicated: The staking/treasury system can possibly receive their corresponding income on a weekly basis, while the era duration is still 1 day.
-That being said, we don't recommend using this flexibility as it brings no clear advantage, and is only extra complexity.
-We recommend the inflation to still happen shortly before the end of the staking era.
-This means that if the inflation sourcing or distribution is a function of the staking rate, it can reliably use the staking rate of the last era.

-Finally, as noted above, this RFC implies a new accounting system for staking to keep track of its staking reward.
-In short, the new process is as follows: pallet_inflation will mint the staking portion of inflation directly into a key-less account controlled by pallet_staking.
-At the end of each era, pallet_staking will inspect this account, and move whatever amount is paid out into it to another key-less account associated with the era number.
-The actual payouts, initiated by stakers, will transfer from this era account into the corresponding stakers' account.

-    Interestingly, this means that any account can possibly contribute to staking rewards by transferring DOTs to the key-less parent account controlled by the staking system.
+Detail

 ### Proposed Implementation